-If your cat experiences an allergic reaction to vaccines, it doesn’t necessarily mean they can’t ever be vaccinated again.
+If your cat experiences an allergic reaction to vaccines, it doesn’t necessarily mean they can never be vaccinated again.
 Your veterinarian will work with you to determine a plan for future vaccines.
-Such plans may include spacing vaccines out, administering a premedication before vaccines to prevent a reaction, or, in some cases, not giving the vaccine again.
+Such plans may include spacing vaccines out, administering a premedication before vaccines to prevent a reaction, or in some cases, not giving the vaccine again.

-Another serious adverse vaccine reaction that is seen in cats is called feline injection-site sarcomas.
+Another serious adverse vaccine reaction that is seen in cats is called feline injection-site sarcomas (FISS).

-FISSs are rare, occurring in approximately 1 out of every 10,000 to 30,000 vaccinations.
-FISSs are cancerous tumors that develop at the injection site.
-These tumors can occur a few months after vaccines or even up to 10 years later.
+FISS are rare, occurring in approximately 1 out of every 10,000 to 30,000 vaccinations.
+FISS are cancerous tumors that develop at the injection site of vaccines, microchips, long-acting steroids, or other drugs.
+These tumors can occur just a few months after injection or up to 10 years later.

 Frequently Asked Questions About Cat Vaccinations